hapax/hapax.github.io/assets/visual-qft.md

 However, from a strict algorithmic point of view, we build a sequence of smaller polygons which we iteratively correct to get the required factors.
-The corresponding quantum circuit enjoys an exponential speedup over the best classical algorithm.
+The corresponding quantum circuit enjoys an exponential improvement over the best classical algorithm.
-So, by trying to draw pretty pictures in Hilbert space, we ended up finding
+So, by trying to draw pretty pictures in Hilbert space, we ended up finding a massive algorithmic speedup!
+And they told you to stop doodling in class.

 ##### References